ccshelly/hello-world/README.md

 # hello-world
-We practicin
+We practicin.
-+
-Just a girlie trying to learn how this thing works
+Just a girlie trying to learn how this thing works.